 COMPLETE GUIDE TO SUNSCREEN AND SUNBURN PREVENTION

 On sunny clear days the allure of the outdoors can be difficult to resist.
-When time allows, most people can easily spend hours outside in the pursuit of enjoyable activities.
-For people who work outdoors, however, time spent outside is out of necessity, rather than fun.
-Regardless of why people spend prolonged periods of time outdoors, they all have one thing in common – they are each exposed to the sun.
-The sun is a two-edged sword - both beneficial and harmful - and because of its potential to be harmful, people must take steps to protect themselves.
-One way to do that is to use sunscreen.
+When time allows, most of us can easily spend hours outside in the pursuit of enjoyable activities.
+Regardless of why we spend prolonged periods of time outdoors, we all have one thing in common – we are each exposed to the sun.
+The sun is a two-edged sword - both beneficial and harmful - and because of its potential to be harmful, you must take steps to protect yourself.
+One way to do that is to use the right natural and effective sunscreen.

 What is Broad Spectrum

 According to the American Academy of Dermatology, when it comes to sunscreen, a broad spectrum sunscreen is recommended.
 To understand how this type of sunscreen differs from other sunscreens, it is necessary to understand the different types of UV radiation.
 There are three types of UV radiation that affects the earth: UV-C, UV-B, and UV-A. The two types of UV rays that affect human skin are UV-A and UV-B, as UV-C rays are almost entirely absorbed by the ozone layer.
 Both UV-A and UV-B are a threat to human skin and health, although UV-B rays also experience some filtering from the ozone.
 Both types can cause skin cancer if a person is exposed to them.
 UV-A rays, which have a long wavelength, also result in premature skin aging, while the shorter wavelength of UV-B rays affect the outer layer of skin and cause sunburn.
 Broad spectrum sunscreens block both of these types of UV radiation, as opposed to just one and, therefore, provide a wider range of coverage.